unic0rn9k/fake_news/README.md

 ## Aksel
 - [ ] Remove 'political' from label_map
 - [ ] Validation of logistic regression trained on full 900,000 rows set
+- [ ] Results from logistic regression on full data set and LIAR data set.
+Table and confusion matrices for both should have same formatting as from the advanced model.

 ## Theo
 - [ ] Word frquency analysis of full dataset of first 100 and then 10000 words (and LIAR dataset for part 4) we can also run the word frequency before and after removing stopwords and stemming